 NOTE: The lists above do not include all possible symptoms of COVID-19.

-Based on the recent guidelines issued by the CDC and the OHA for health care settings, if you have been exposed to someone with COVID-19 but are not experiencing any symptoms and you have:
+Based on the guidelines issued by the CDC and the OHA for health care settings, if you have been exposed to someone with COVID-19 but are not experiencing any symptoms you can come to your scheduled appointment in person, preferably wearing a medical-grade mask and following all safety protocols.

 Practice prevention